 This course will cover the analysis and interpretation of blueprints, diagrams and schematics as generally used in construction, electrical, plumbing, HVAC, fabrication and related fields.
 Students are introduced to the importance and various uses of prints, diagrams and schematics, proper handling of documents on the job, common symbols, methods of interpretation, and checking for accuracy and completeness.
 This course includes review and application of basic math concepts needed for interpretation and extrapolation.
 This course provides beginning instruction in computer aided design and drafting, CADD.

-Recommended Preparation: MTH 46, with a minimum grade of C, or qualification for MTH 60 through the assessment process
+Recommended Preparation: MTH 79 with a minimum grade of C

 SCT-166 Introduction to Construction Management